mattboetcher/iOS-Widgets/Instagram Follower/README.md

 # Instagram Follower
-Add you username as parameter
+Add your username as parameter